microsoft/Conversation-Knowledge-Mining-Solution-Accelerator/documents/LocalDebuggingSetup.md

 ### Option 2: Deploy New Environment

-If you don't have an existing environment, you must first deploy the Azure resources as described in the **Deploy Accelerator Locally** section above.
+If you don't have an existing environment, you must first deploy the Azure resources.
+Follow the complete deployment instructions in the [Local Environment section of the Deployment Guide](https://github.com/microsoft/Conversation-Knowledge-Mining-Solution-Accelerator/blob/main/documents/DeploymentGuide.md#local-environment).
 This will generate a `.env` file located in the `.azure` folder with all the necessary environment variables.

 > **Important**: Regardless of which option you choose, ensure all required environment variables are properly configured before proceeding with local development.